GaoFei1993/hello-world/README.md

 The Hello World project is a time-honored tradition in computer programming.
 It is a simple exercise that gets you started when learning something new.
 Let’s get started with GitHub!

 Step 1.
 Create a Repository
-1.In the upper right corner, next to your avatar or identicon, click  and then select New repository.
-2.Name your repository hello-world.
+1.In the upper right corner, next to your avatar or identicon, click  and then select New repository.\n 2.Name your repository hello-world.
 3.Write a short description.
 4.Select Initialize this repository with a README.